SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 **α – orientation bias strength:** quantifies the effect of informational orientation *I*.
 For α = 0, orientation is irrelevant; larger α increases the probability of complexity-permitting universes.

-**Lock-in criterion:** operationally defined as stabilization when relative probability change satisfies ΔP / P < 0.01 over at least five consecutive epochs.
+**Lock-in criterion:** operationally defined as stabilization when relative probability change satisfies ΔP / P < 0.005 over at least 6 consecutive epochs.

 In the default configuration of the numerical experiments, the values are set to (E_c = 4.0, σ = 4.0, α = 0.8) to yield a clear stability window.
 These parameters can be varied to probe the model's robustness.

 ### **2.3.
 Definition of the Information Parameter (I)**

-We here define **I** formally as an **information-theoretic asymmetry measure** rather than a metaphysical quantity.
+I here define **I** formally as an **information-theoretic asymmetry measure** rather than a metaphysical quantity.

 Concretely, I is estimated via the **Kullback–Leibler (KL) divergence** between probability distributions at successive epochs: